 This category is looking for a franchisee who has already exceeded targets & delighted customers, doing the franchise brand proud in the process.

 This award recognises businesses which either offer a ground-breaking product or service, or that are using an exciting new approach to improve or disrupt a traditional market.
+Winners in 2016 and 2015 were Pensionbee and Purplebricks, who are respectively shaking up the pension and estate agency market in which they operate.

 This award is for a new business which produces exciting and tangible products (doesn’t necessarily have to manufacture the product) with great potential.
 Examples might be food or cosmetics products, toys, gadgets, furniture, clothing, or even something cooked up in a lab.